-- Individual and group meetings will be held using WebEX videoconferencing software.
-It is available (for free) in desktop, laptop, tablet, and smartphone formats. - If you will use a desktop or laptop computer, you can enter a test meeting at any time (to test your equipment): https://www.webex.com/test-meeting.html - If using a smartphone or tablet, download the WebEX app.
-Search your app store for "WebEX" or Cisco WebEX meetings. - Connection will require a private, stable, high-speed internet connection.
+- Individual meetings will be held using ZOOM videoconferencing software.
+It is available (for free) in desktop, laptop, tablet, and smartphone formats. - If you will use a desktop or laptop computer, you can enter a test meeting at any time (to test your equipment): - If using a smartphone or tablet, download the ZOOM app.
+Search your app store for "ZOOM". - Connection will require a private, stable, high-speed internet connection.
 Use of cellular phones in open spaces is not appropriate for this course. - Please make sure that you have a working microphone and video camera enabled on whatever computer or device that you will use to connect.
 Video and audio are required.
 Once you enter the meeting space, you will need to activate or enable both your audio and video.